mohak-goswami/Cafe-Management-System-/README.md

 📌 Note

 This is a mini-project for learning purposes and is not production-ready.
-Contributions and improvements areFunctions:-
+Contributions and improvements are welcomed.